 What are some of the potential benefits of the PrepMatters approach to developing a long-range education strategy plan?

 The early adoption and successful implementation of well-conceived educational plan can help students and their families.
 Some of the benefits include:

-At the culmination of your initial assessment, you will have a comprehensive educational strategy plan to help guide your college admissions efforts.
+At the culmination of your counseling assessment, you will have a comprehensive educational strategy plan to help guide your college admissions efforts.
 This plan will be based on your current academic profile, strengths, weaknesses and goals, as well as the counselor’s assessment and expertise.

-The goal of the initial assessment is to provide families with an effective plan for the college admissions process.
+The goal of the counseling assessment is to provide families with an effective plan for the college admissions process.
 Implementation of the details in the plan, such as essay and application review or communication with particular school officials, will vary greatly from student to student, as will families’ desire for support in the completion of these tasks.
-Specific guidance on the execution of these elements is therefore beyond the purview of the initial assessment.
+Specific guidance on the execution of these elements is therefore beyond the purview of the counseling assessment.

 We recognize that some families, facing special circumstances or enjoying specific opportunities, will require additional assistance.
 Others will simply have more questions they’d like answered as they navigate the college admissions process.
 No issue is too large or small for us to help.
 These services are available on an àla carte basis; clients may purchase as few or as many hours as they need to realize the level of support that is appropriate to their circumstance.
-All Educational Planning services beyond the initial assessment are available on an hourly basis (billed in 15-minute increments).
+All Educational Planning services beyond the counseling assessment are available on an hourly basis (billed in 15-minute increments).